zygisk-enc/caresync/README.md

 # 🩺 CareSync — Intelligent Telehealth Platform

-CareSync is a complete AI-powered telehealth system built using **Flask**, designed to connect doctors and patients through secure chat, video calls, prescriptions, and automated reminders — all in one professional and responsive interface.
+CareSync is a full-stack AI-powered telehealth system built using **Flask**, designed to connect doctors and patients through secure chat, video calls, prescriptions, and automated reminders — all in one professional and responsive interface.

 ---